elliotlewis/Redactor-Extras/README.md

 ### Installation

-Copy the redactorexatras folder into `craft/plugins`, then go to `Settings > Plugins` in the Craft Control Panel and click 'Install'.
+Copy the redactorextras folder into `craft/plugins`, then go to `Settings > Plugins` in the Craft Control Panel and click 'Install'.

 ### Configuration